ssilverman/snowy-json/README.md

    collection is enabled.
 It works by detecting that a previous keyword has been applied to the same instance location.
 8. Specification detection heuristics for when there's no $schema declared.
+9. Content validation support for the "base64" encoding and "application/json" media type.

 I'd love to say this: "The validator isn't wrong, the spec is ambiguous."™ Realistic?
 No, but fun to say anyway.